AviatrixSystems/Docs/HowTos/simpletransit.rst

 Add/Edit Tags                                   `Additional AWS Tags <http://docs.aviatrix.com/HowTos/gateway.html#add-edit-tags>`_ for the Transit GW instance
 ==========================================      ==========

-Below is a screen shot, note NAT is enabled.
+Below is a screenshot of the setup.
+Note that NAT is enabled.

 |transit-gw-launch|